 Because Improv involves saying the first thing that comes to mind, it can surface our biases, however unconscious.
 At Instant Improv, when problematic assumptions and stereotypes appear in our games or scenes, we take that as an opportunity to learn.

-At the end of every class or show, we engage in a feedback round where our students and audience are invited to share if something made them feel erased, stereotyped or unsafe, and we discuss how we can do better.
+At the end of every class or show, we engage in a feedback round where our students are asked to reflect upon any harmful stereotypes that appeared in their games or scenes and we discuss how we can do better.
 Of course, that feedback is also welcome anonymously, either through the feedback box at the venue or the feedback box at the bottom of this page.

 In this way, we hope to become not only better improvisers, but better people.

 Instant Improv and Instant Theatre Berlin are dedicated to increasing the diversity of voices on Berlin's stages.
 We offer two free-of-charge spots in each of our classes for members of under-represented groups or marginalized communities.
 If you wish to apply for one of these scholarships, please see HERE.

 All of our staff and students agree to a Code of Conduct before working or taking classes with us, and we will happily remove customers who are engaging in any kind of intolerance or harassment.